 Unknown Dates & Times

 Depending on your study’s design, you may be able to mark dates (either the month and day or only the day) and times as unknown.
-For example, if a subject does not recall the time they took an over-the-counter medication, you can just select the date and then mark the time as unknown.
+For example, if a subject does not recall the time they took an over-the-counter medication, you can select the date and mark the time as unknown.

 When recording data in a Form, you can select a measuring unit from a Unit picklist.
 By using a unit picklist, you can enter data in the unit you collected it in, regardless of any requested standard units.
 Note that default units are set during study design.
 If you use other units, your data is converted after saving.